mavlink/mavros/mavros/README.md

  - with `catkin tools`, issue `catkin run_tests`;
 11. If everything goes as planned, push the changes (`git push -u <remote_repo> <feature_branch>`) and issue a pull request.

+NOTE: cog.py can be use to generate/update enum from mavlink.
+To install it :

+    pip install --user cogapp

+Then fill the behaviour you when between the [[[cog:]]] [[[end]]] balise (take example on existing files) and invoke cog like this :

+    cog.py -cr your_file.h/cpp

+Your file will be updated by cog.

 Glossary
 --------